 Fox Terrier Overview

 More Dog Breeds and Further Research

-If you’re interested in learning more about similar dogs, consider these other terrier breeds:
+If you’re interested in similar dogs, check out these terrier breeds:

 There are plenty of dog breeds to suit all types of people.
 With a little research, you can discover a great breed to join your family!

 Are Fox Terriers Good Pets?

 Fox Terriers have a devoted following thanks to their unique personalities and fun antics.
 However, they're best-suited for experienced owners who can commit to their exercise and training needs.
 This breed does well with children and can be a wonderful family pet with proper care.

 Are Fox Terriers Aggressive?

 Fox Terriers are usually very friendly with adults and children, but they have been known to become jealous of other dogs.
 Because of their high prey drive, these dogs may also be aggressive toward cats and small pets.

 What's the Difference Between a Fox Terrier and a Jack Russell?